ThereseTaylor/AI-Projects/README.md

-# 🧠 Machine Learning and Recommender System Projects || Author - Therese Taylor
+# 🧠 Machine Learning Projects

 Welcome to this collection of machine learning and recommender system projects!
-This repository includes various projects utilizing machine learning and deep learning models for a variety of applications, ranging from image classification to music recommendation and fraud detection.
+This repository includes various projects that uses machine learning and deep learning models for a variety of applications, ranging from image classification to music recommendation and fraud detection.

 ---